manasij7479/spider/IRManual.md

 #Spider IR Reference

 ###Keywords:
-* show : show variable
+* show : show variable.
-* break : Break out of a block
+* break : Break out of a block.
 * let : Declare a variable, `let i int i7479`
 * assign : Alter the value of a variable, `assign i j` means i=j
 * if : if condition {block} . `{` and `}` must be on new lines.
 There is no else.
-* while : WHile loop, structure similar to if.
+* while : While loop, structure similar to if.
 * function : Define a function.
 See example below.

-_ is treated as a special sybmol that contains the result of the last operation.
+_ is treated as a special symbol that contains the result of the last operation.
 Similarly, __ stores the one before that.

 ###The types supported are: